 Personally, I always like the clothes that I take traveling.
 You’ll meet some people who only take clothes they don’t care about in case they’re destroyed, but that doesn’t work for me.
 I bring things I enjoy wearing, and try my darnest to keep them alive.

 If you do have to buy new clothes, remember that second-hand stores are always a less expensive and more sustainable alternative to buying items new.

 Your travels may take you to places where getting books in your language is difficult.
 Book swapping at hostels is always fun, but there are no guarantees on finding something new to read that you enjoy.

-I borrow e-books from the public library and download through WiFi onto my Kindle Paperwhite.
+Depending on your public library, you may even be able to borrow e-books online and download through WiFi onto my Kindle Paperwhite.
 That’s about as convenient as it gets!

 You can get a Kindle Paperwhite on Amazon, but I wouldn’t recommend buying a new one.
 I got a great deal buying one used, and used it always more sustainable!

 26. Sleeping Bag